Prize bonds are more popular than ever in Ireland, with a total in issuance of close to €5 billion. But are prize bonds a good investment?

 My reasons are …

-1. The odds of winning a prize (and thus earning ‘interest’) are pretty remote.
-The prize bonds organisers have said you have a one in five chance of winning something in any one year – but that could be a prize as small as €50.
+1. The odds of winning a substantial prize (and thus earning an attractive rate of ‘interest’) are pretty remote.
+The prize bonds organisers have said you have a one in five chance of winning something in any one year – but that could be a prize as small as €75.

 4. Finally, but most importantly of all, if you are saving money for the future and already have a rainy day fund in a bank account, prize bonds are not the answer as they are just another version of an inflation-sapping deposit account.
-Instead you should be investing for the medium to long term in a simple global stock market investment.
+Instead you should be investing for the medium to long term in simple global stock market investments.

 Like lottery tickets, prize bonds are fine for gifts and for a little bit of excitement with small sums, but if you are serious about wanting a better return on long term savings, they are not for you.